Hot summer nights may affect your sleep more than you realize.

 - Wear light pajamas – Wearing light fabrics such as silk or linen will help to keep your body temperature cool during sleep.

 - Stay hydrated – The Mayo Clinic states that men should drink 15.5 cups of water, and women should drink 11.5 cups of water daily.
-Try not to drink too much of that water before bed, or you may find yourself waking up in the middle of the night needing to pee.
+Try not to drink too much of that water before bed, or you may find yourself waking up in the middle of the night needing to use the restroom.

 - Sleep in light sheets and blankets – Switch out those winter flannel sheets if you still have them on the bed.
 Aim to use a more breathable material such as lightweight cotton or bamboo for your summer bedding.